gbadedata/clinvar-interpretation-benchmark/README.md

 ## References

-All citations below were verified against the primary source (journal record or PubMed) rather than reproduced from memory.
-DOIs and PubMed IDs are included so any claim can be traced.

 **Ground truth and clinical interpretation framework**

 1. Landrum MJ, Lee JM, Benson M, Brown GR, Chao C, Chitipiralla S, et al. (2018).
 ClinVar: improving access to variant interpretations and supporting evidence. *Nucleic Acids Research*, 46(D1), D1062–D1067. doi:10.1093/nar/gkx1153.
 PMID 29165669. *(The oracle source.
 Defines ClinVar's review-status star system used here as the consensus signal.)*